lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

     - `PruneTreeOper`
     - `TraverseOper`

-They are all dervied from `TreeOperation` and contain the full set of operations performed on a tree in the original Molpher algorithm as published in [1]_.
+They are all dervied from :class:`~molpher.core.operations.TreeOperation` and contain the full set of operations performed on a tree in the original Molpher algorithm as published in [1]_.
 Therefore, the original algorithm can be implemented using those operations.

 In this tutorial, we will pay particular attention to the `TraverseOper` operation, because it differs from the others and introduces the concept of a tree callback function (see `tree-traversal`).
-For more details on each operation, see the particular pages in the documentation.
+For more details on each operation, see the designated pages in the documentation.

 ..
 [1] Hoksza D., Škoda P., Voršilák M., Svozil D. (2014) Molpher: a software framework for systematic chemical space exploration.
 J Cheminform.
 6:7.
         `PubMed <http://www.ncbi.nlm.nih.gov/pubmed/24655571>`_, `DOI <http://www.jcheminf.com/content/6/1/7>`_